DigiBP/26SS_Zoo_Zuerich/README.md

 ### How It Works

-1. **Trigger** — Once the lead is assigned, a Make scenario sends the client a Gmail containing their Sales Rep's **Calendly booking link**.
+1. **Trigger** — Once the lead is assigned, a Make scenario sends the client a Gmail containing their Sales Rep's **cal.com booking link**.
 No manual action is required.

-2. **Client books** — The client self-selects a time slot via Calendly, which handles availability and calendar management automatically.
+2. **Client books** — The client self-selects a time slot via cal.com, which handles availability and calendar management automatically.

-3. **Confirmation** — Calendly fires an `invitee.created` webhook, caught by Make, which calls the Camunda REST API to send a `ConsultationBooked` message to the waiting process instance.
+3. **Confirmation** — cal.com fires an `invitee.created` webhook, caught by Make, which calls the Camunda REST API to send a `ConsultationBooked` message to the waiting process instance.
 The process then resumes at **"Specify needs with client"**.

 4. **Timeout** — If no booking is received within 7 days, a Timer Boundary Event escalates the case — either triggering a follow-up reminder or routing the lead to rejection.